CymmyTyler/Group38/Code-of-Conduct.md

 ## Reporting and Enforcement

-Please report any incidents to [Tyler Cymmerman or Foster Stravino].
+Please report any incidents to Tyler Cymmerman or Foster Stravino.
 We will review and take appropriate action.

 ## Acknowledgment